 For instance, say a firm has a total of $2 million in assets and $1 million in outstanding liabilities.
 Its book value would be $1 million.

 - Alternate terms: Net worth, shareholders' equity

-How To Use Book Value in Investing
+How to Use Book Value When You Invest

 - The first company has a book value of $1 million and has 100,000 shares outstanding.
 Its book value per share is $10.